 For the domestic legislative aspects, the Compendium is limited to those countries where FGM/C is practiced, and which have specific or general laws prohibiting FGM/C. When evidence of the practice of FGM/C is marginal or not sufficiently documented, the country was not included in our review.
-When evidence of the existence of FGM/C is sufficiently documented, but the practice is legal or at least not prohibited by law, the country is also not included in this review.
-Therefore, the absence of a country's name means that the practice is either inexistent (or marginally existent) or legal (or not prohibited by law).
+Therefore, the absence of a country's name means that the practice is either inexistent or marginally existent.
 It could also be due to lack of information online.

-The Compendium is therefore limited to 35 countries in Sub-Saharan Africa; 6 countries in Asia and Pacific; 29 countries in Europe; 6 countries in Latin America and the Caribbean; 7 in Northern Africa and the Middle East; and 2 countries in North America, as far as the domestic legislative aspects are concerned.
+The Compendium is therefore limited to 35 countries in Sub-Saharan Africa; 11 countries in Asia and Pacific; 30 countries in Europe; 7 countries in Latin America and the Caribbean; 7 in Northern Africa and the Middle East; and 2 countries in North America, as far as the domestic legislative aspects are concerned.